 핵심적인 퀀텀 컴퓨팀의 내용¶

 Like a classical computer, a quantum computer operates on bits.
 However, while classical bits can only be found in the states 0 and 1, a quantum bit, or qubit, can represent the values 0 and 1, or linear combinations of both.
-These linear combinations are known as superpositions (or superposition states) and allow for representing, and processing, exponentially many logical states simultaneously.
+These linear combinations are known as superpositions (or superposition states).

 To see how this resource is utilized in quantum computation we first turn to a classical analog: noise cancellation.
-Noise cancellation, as done in noise cancelling headphones for example, is performed by employing the principle of superposition along with interference to reduce the amplitude of unwanted noise by generating a tone of approximately the same frequency and amplitude, but out of phase by a value of \(\pi\) (or any other odd integer of \(\pi\)).
+Noise cancellation, as done in noise cancelling headphones for example, is performed by employing superposition and the principle of interference to reduce the amplitude of unwanted noise by generating a tone of approximately the same frequency and amplitude, but out of phase by a value of \(\pi\) (or any other odd integer of \(\pi\)).

 상술된 바와 같이, 위상차가 \(\pi\) 의 홀수 배수에 가까울 때, 2개의 파들의 중첩은 간섭을 초래하고, 출력은 원본에 비하여 현저하게 감소된다. 그 결과는 노이즈에 의해 유발되는 관심의 신호이다. 이러한 처리는 디지털 회로에 의해 수행되지만, 진폭 및 위상은 완벽하게 매칭될 수 없는 연속 변수이며, 이는 불완전한 보정을 초래한다.